Superrehtard/old_diaspora_wiki/Tools-to-use-with-Diaspora.md

 *  [Diaspora* Picture Share](http://diasporapictureshare.blogspot.com/) - a modified sharing bookmarklet to quickly share pictures on Diaspora*

 *  [dia.so](http://dia.so) - A profile shortener so people on other pods get you on their pod and A url shortener all pod admins can use.

+*  [Do It Later](https://userscripts.org/scripts/show/165053) - (Firefox with [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)), a Greasemonkey script which enables you to schedule things to be posted whenever you like.

 ### "Share on Diaspora" Buttons (add them to your blog or site and make sharing your posts on diaspora easier for your readers)